googleapis/java-bigtable/README.md

 Contributions to this library are always welcome and highly encouraged.

-See [CONTRIBUTING.md][contributing] documentation for more information on how to get started.
+See [CONTRIBUTING][CONTRIBUTING.md] for more information on how to get started and [DEVELOPING][DEVELOPING.md] for a layout of the codebase.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 See [Code of Conduct][code-of-conduct] for more